Sterniii3/drugdevelopR/validation/test_cases/03_MultitrialTestCases.md

   * event rates of 0.7 for both phase II and phase III,
   * the optimization region {10, 12, …, 400} for the number of participants (events in the time-to-event setting) in phase II,
   * the optimization region {0.71, 0.72, ..., 0.95} for the threshold values,
-  * boundaries of 1, 0.95 and 0.85 for the effect size categories small, medium and large,
   * expected gains of 100,000,000\$, 300,000,000\$, and 500,000,000\$ for each effect size, respectively,
   * three clusters for parallel computing,
   * fixed costs of 10,000,000\$ in phase II and of 15,000,000\$ in phase III,